About the Shire of Waroona

 Tourist Attractions

-Recreation dams - Waroona and Drakesbrook; Preston Beach; Lane Pool Reserve; Heritage Art Poles; Heritage Walk Trail; Waterous Loop - Munda Biddi Trail to tourist attractions; Hamel Wetlands Trail; Thrombolities; Railside Park (skate park, pump track, playground, BBQs); Drakesbrook Place (Local Artwork); Centennial Park (Memorial of the Old Drakesbrook School); Yalgorup National Park; Bush Poles and Postie Poles at Preston Beach.
+Waroona Dam; Drakesbrook Weir; Preston Beach; Lane Pool Reserve; Mooriel the Cow (Waroona Visitor Centre); Heritage Art Poles; Heritage Walk Trail; Waterous Loop - Munda Biddi Trail to tourist attractions; Hamel Wetlands Trail; Thrombolities; Railside Park (skate park, pump track, playground, BBQs); Drakesbrook Place (Local Artwork); Centennial Park (Memorial of the Old Drakesbrook School); Yalgorup National Park; Bush Poles and Postie Poles at Preston Beach.
 For further Information visit the Tourism tab.

 Local Industries